-If a comprehensive landscape and ecological

-mitigation and enhancement plan can be

-agreed there are some opportunities to

-mitigate and enhance the site if the

-development comes forward.
-If this ties in with

-other wider landscape scale restoration

-schemes for adjacent mineral sites this would

-greatly help.

-Building height mass overall design and any

-boundary treatment should all exhause and

-boundary treatment should all enhance and

-conserve landscape and visual amenity and

-reduce the developments overall impact.
-In

-particular the impact of any stack should be

-minimised by its design, formation level, colour,

-texture and overall height.

-5. Conclusion

-Subject to a Landscape and Visual Impact

-Assessment of any scheme to determine the

-overall impacts of a proposal and in particular

-any stack, the site may be suitable to bring

-forward as the majority of the development

-options would have a minimal adverse impact

-on the surrounding landscape in an area

-historically and adversely impacted by

-development.

-Approving a comprehensive Landscape and

-Ecological Masterplan for the site, to include

-building and site layout considerations which

-address the above concerns, is essential.
+If a comprehensive landscape and ecological mitigation and enhancement plan can be agreed there are some opportunities to mitigate and enhance the site if the development comes forward.
+If this ties in with other wider landscape scale restoration schemes for adjacent mineral sites this would greatly help.
+Building height, mass, overall design and any boundary treatment should all enhance and conserve landscape and visual amenity and reduce the developments overall impact.
+In particular the impact of any stack should be minimised by its design, formation level, colour, texture and overall height.
+5. Conclusion Subject to a Landscape and Visual Impact Assessment of any scheme to determine the overall impacts of a proposal and in particular any stack, the site may be suitable to bring forward as the majority of the development options would have a minimal adverse impact on the surrounding landscape in an area historically and adversely impacted by development.
+Approving a comprehensive Landscape and Ecological Masterplan for the site, to include building and site layout considerations which address the above concerns, is essential.
 Are further studies recommended?
 Landscape and Visual Impact Assessment.

-Nature Conservation DCC County Ecologist (2017)

-The site is adjacent to Stokeford Heaths SSSI,

-within 2km of Morden Bog and Hyde Heath SSSI

-and is adjacent to Dorset Heathlands SPA and Ramsar and Dorset Heaths SAC, Buddons Form

-SNCI lies just to the north.

-Proposal 1: This proposal would lead to

-increased emissions of NOX and ammonia from

-the compustion of waste on site onto the

-emissions are likely to have a greater impact

-than normal as the stack height will be reduced

-by the plant being constructed in a 26m deep

-Age high this would be reduced to 29m or

-23m above ground level in reality leading to

-the emissions plume being much closer to the

-ground than is normally the case.
-The Fichtner

-study commissioned by SUEZ confirms this by

-stating that, even if the stack height was

-increased to 80m. critical level and load of

-these pollutants would still increase by more

-than 1%.

-Further assessment of this would be needed,

-alongside design modification of the proposed

-plant, to incorporate additional abatement of

-NOx and ammonia levels to an acceptable level,

-before this option could be realistically taken

-forward.

-All proposals: All four options may potentially

-lead to an increase in dust which could impact

-on the adjacent heathland and this will need to

-be assessed.
-There may also be impacts on

-local populations of rare breeding birds and

-reptiles and surveys will be needed to assess

-this.
-The impact of increased numbers of

-predators (foxes and rats) on ground nesting

-birds and reptiles (e.g. sand lizard, woodlark,

-nightjar) may also need assessment.

-NB: the 4 th Proposal is not proposed for

-allocation.

-DCC Senior Archaeologist (14/12/16)

-Works within the former quarry should not

-have a direct archaeological impact.
-There is a

-barrow just to the south-west of the site that is

-protected as a Scheduled Monument (SM

-28334), and so the impact of any works on the

-unquarried land on the south-west side of the

-site would need archaeological assessment and

-perhaps evaluation.

-In general, something hidden within the

-existing quarry should not be a major

-archaeological issue, but associated

-groundworks in unquarried areas could affect

-below-ground archaeological remains.
-Any

-visual impact on the setting of the Scheduled

-emissions are likely to have a greater impact than normal as the stack height will be reduced by the plant being constructed in a 26m deep void.
+Nature Conservation DCC County Ecologist (2017) The site is adjacent to Stokeford Heaths SSSI, within 2km of Morden Bog and Hyde Heath SSSI and is adjacent to Dorset Heathlands SPA and Ramsar and Dorset Heaths SAC.
+Buddens Farm SNCI lies just to the north.
+Proposal 1: This proposal would lead to increased emissions of NOx and ammonia from the combustion of waste on site, onto the adjacent designated heathland.
+These emissions are likely to have a greater impact than normal as the stack height will be reduced by the plant being constructed in a 26m deep void.
 Although the stack height may be 55m or 49m high, this would be reduced to 29m or 23m above ground level in reality, leading to the emissions plume being much closer to the ground than is normally the case.
 The Fichtner study, commissioned by SUEZ, confirms this by stating that, even if the stack height was increased to 80m, critical level and load of these pollutants would still increase by more than 1%.
 Further assessment of this would be needed, alongside design modification of the proposed plant, to incorporate additional abatement of NOx and ammonia levels to an acceptable level, before this option could be realistically taken forward.
 All proposals: All four options may potentially lead to an increase in dust which could impact on the adjacent heathland and this will need to be assessed.
 There may also be impacts on local populations of rare breeding birds and reptiles and surveys will be needed to assess this.
 The impact of increased numbers of predators (foxes and rats) on ground nesting birds and reptiles (e.g. sand lizard, woodlark, nightjar) may also need assessment.
 NB: the 4th Proposal is not proposed for allocation.
-DCC Senior Archaeologist (14/12/16) Works within the former quarry should not have a direct archaeological impact.
+Historic Environment DCC Senior Archaeologist (14/12/16) Works within the former quarry should not have a direct archaeological impact.
 There is a barrow just to the south-west of the site that is protected as a Scheduled Monument (SM 28334), and so the impact of any works on the unquarried land on the south-west side of the site would need archaeological assessment and perhaps evaluation.
 In general, something hidden within the existing quarry should not be a major archaeological issue, but associated groundworks in unquarried areas could affect below-ground archaeological remains.
-Any visual impact on the cottine of the Scheduled emissions are likely to have a greater impact than normal as the stack height will be reduced by the plant being constructed in a 26m deep void.
-Although the stack height may be 55m or 49m high, this would be reduced to 29m or 23m above ground level in reality, leading to the emissions plume being much closer to the ground than is normally the case.
-The Fichtner study, commissioned by SUEZ, confirms this by stating that, even if the stack height was increased to 80m, critical level and load of these pollutants would still increase by more than 1%.Further assessment of this would be needed, alongside design modification of the proposed plant, to incorporate additional abatement of NOX and ammonia levels to an acceptable level, before this option could be realistically taken forward.All proposals: All four options may potentially lead to an increase in dust which could impact on the adjacent heathland and this will need to be assessed.
-There may also be impacts on local populations of rare breeding birds and reptiles and surveys will be needed to assess this.
-The impact of increased numbers of predators (foxes and rats) on ground nesting birds and reptiles (e.g. sand lizard, woodlark, nightjar) may also need assessment.NB: the 4 th Proposal is not proposed for allocation.DCC Senior Archaeologist (14/12/16) Works within the former quarry should not have a direct achaeological impact.
-There is a barrow just to the south-west side of the site would need archaeological assessment and perhaps evaluation.In general, something hidden within the existing quarry should not be a major archaeological issue, but associated groundworks in unquarried areas could affect below-ground achaeological remains.
-Any vieual impact on the orthing of the Scheduled
+Any visual impact on the setting of the Scheduled